-Dr. Ursano is Professor of Psychiatry and Neuroscience and Chairman of the Department of Psychiatry at the Uniformed Services University of the Health Sciences, Bethesda, Maryland.
-He is founding Director of the Center for the Study of Traumatic Stress.
+Dr. Robert J. Ursano is Professor of Psychiatry and Neuroscience at the Uniformed Services University, Bethesda, Maryland and founding Director of the Center for the Study of Traumatic Stress.
+He served as Chairman of the Department of Psychiatry for 25 years.
 In addition, Dr. Ursano is Editor of Psychiatry, the distinguished journal of interpersonal and biological processes, founded by Harry Stack Sullivan.
-Dr Ursano completed twenty years service in USAF medical corps and retired as Colonel in 1991.
+Dr Ursano completed twenty years of service in USAF medical corps and retired as Colonel in 1991.
 He was educated at the University of Notre Dame and Yale University School of Medicine and did his psychiatric training at Wilford Hall USAF Medical Center and Yale University.

-Dr. Ursano has served as a frequent member of the National Academies of Science, Institute of Medicine Committees and working groups including the Committee on Psychological Responses to Terrorism, Committee on PTSD, the Committee on Compensation for PTSD in Veterans and the Committee on Nuclear Preparedness; and the National Institute of Mental Health Task Force on Mental Health Surveillance After Terrorist Attack.
-In addition, he has served as a member of scientific advisory boards to the Secretary of Health and Human Services for disaster mental health and the Centers for Disease Control for preparedness and terrorism.
-Dr. Ursano is co-principal investigator of the largest NIMH grant ever given for the study of Suicide in the U.S. Army.
-In collaboration with his co-principal investigators at Harvard University, the University of Michigan and Columbia University the Army- STARRS grant will be the Framingham Study of suicidal behavior, and address a national as well as DoD mental health need.
+Dr. Ursano has served as a member of the National Academies of Science, Institute of Medicine, Committee on Psychological Responses to Terrorism, Committee on PTSD and Compensation and the Committee on Nuclear Preparedness; and the National Institute of Mental Health Task Force on Mental Health Surveillance After Terrorist Attack.
+In addition he is a member of scientific advisory boards to the Secretary of Health and Human Services and the Centers for Disease Control.
+In 2012, Dr. Ursano was awarded the William C. Menninger Memorial Award for distinguished contributions to the Science of Mental Health by the American College of Physicians.
 In 2014, Dr. Ursano and Dr. Matthew Friedman of the VA National Center for PTSD co-founded the Friedman-Leahy Brain Bank supported through Senator Patrick Leahy (D-VT).
 It is the first human brain bank dedicated to PTSD.
 This joint effort of many people was a 12 year project developing concepts, pilot data and support.
-Dr. Ursano has over 300 publications.
+Dr. Ursano has more than 400 publications.
 He is co-author or editor of eight books.